Our contact form

 Click on the Add to Cart button next to each item you want to order, then click on your shopping cart (which is located in the top right hand corner), and select where you want the order shipped to.
 Our cart goes through Snipcart, which accepts PayPal and all major debit and credit cards.
 Questions about other forms of payment can be found in the Mail Order section below.

 Shipping times will vary, depending on your distance from Portland, Oregon.
 Orders within the U.S. typically take between 2-7 days after being shipped to arrive.
 International orders typically take between 1-6 weeks for delivery.
-If you're looking for U.S. Priority Shipping options, please email us first.
+If you're looking for U.S. Priority Shipping options, please contact us first.

 Though we have releases planned deep into the foreseeable future, we're always willing to take a listen.
 Some things to take note of before emailing us, though: like many small labels, we don't make money.
 At best, we break even.
 So, we're really looking for a relationship more than a business transaction.
 Given that, please include with your submission: how you found our label, which of our releases you're excited about, and how you see your music being in conversation with that music.

 Note that we now send single zine orders using USPS Flat Rate rather than USPS Letter Rate.
-Since we sent hundreds of single zine orders each year, we made this change to avoid the many issues that more commonly arise with Letter Rate (lost orders, bent orders, etc).
-This just means that a single now ships for around $2+ rather than $1+.
+Since we send hundreds of single zine orders each year, we made this change to avoid the many issues that more commonly arise with Letter Rate (lost orders, bent orders, etc).
+This just means that a single zine now ships for around $2-3 rather than $1+.
 While Flat Rate is scanned through the postal system, they don't have a true tracking number like a package.
-If you need a tracking number for a single-zine order, contact us and we'll send a PayPal invoice for the additional funds to bring it up to package rate (which starts around $4, depending on the item's weight and your proximity to Portland).
+If you need a tracking number for a single-zine order, contact us and we'll send a PayPal invoice for the additional funds to bring it up to package rate (which starts around $5, depending on the item's weight and your proximity to Portland).

 Yes!
 Just email us (to the address at the top of this page) with a list of what you're interested in and desired quantities, and we'll let you know what we can fulfill and their wholesale prices.
 Easy!
 After the first order, we offer a NET30 payment option to those who need it.
-Note that we're working on a new wholesale system that will go into effect in late March of 2024, so we may be slow to reply in the meantime.

 (If you're a customer looking for a store in your region that carries Antiquated Future goods, look at the list of stores that we work with on our links page.)